Conall Eachluath: Life

 These pledges and the prisoners of his wars He trusted in the hands of the brave Connal:

 Than whom a prince of more integrity And stricter justice never wore a crown;

 This prince for arms and martial skill renowned.

 Enlarged the bounds of his command, and ruled With equity the countries he had won.

 During his reign the men of Connachta made strenuous efforts to recover the territory beyond the Sinainn conquered by Lugaid menn; and Enna, in order that his forces might be free to oppose such attempts, was constrained to effect a compromise with the race of Eoghan.
 It was therefore agreed between them that the Dal-gCais and their posterity should rest content with their patrimonial inheritance of Tuadh-Mumha, and should surrender any claims over Des-Mumha to which they might become entitled when elected to rule over the whole province.
 The permanent hereditary possession of Des-Mumha, by this agreement, became vested in the Eoghanachta.
 The alternate right of succession to the supremacy of Mumha was however retained, but from this time forward, with few exceptions, was monopolised by the elder branch.

 Family

 His wife was Coirpthe, a daughter of High King Eochaid Mugmedon.
 He had three sons, Tál Cas, Enna Airctheach and Énna Téith and one daughter, Cóemfhind who was the wife of Torna Éices.

-He was succeeded in the kingshipby his eldest son Enna Airctheach (the plunderer) and then to his younger son Cas.
+He was succeeded in the kingship by his eldest son Enna Airctheach (the plunderer) and then to his younger son Cas.